Rethinking Channel Dimensions to Isolate Outliers for Low-bit Weight Quantization of Large Language Models: Methodology

 \subsection{Analyzing Weight Sensitivity Patterns}

 Although activation outliers are prevalent in modern LLMs~\citep{wei2022outlier,wei2023outlier}, they do not occur in every layer of the network.
 We investigate the structural relationship between activation outliers and sensitive weight outliers in the LLaMA-V2 base model family.
-We define weight sensitivity by using fisher information following~\cite{kim2023squeezellm}, which can be approximated by the squared of the gradient.
-Gradient can be obtained by using a small calibration data (e.g. The Pile).
+We define weight sensitivity by using fisher information following~\cite{kim2023squeezellm}, which can be approximated by the squared of the gradient obtained by using a calibration set.
+Here, sensitivity is defined per weight instead of per channel, as we infer channel sensitivity from the sensitivity of its constituent individual weights.

 Our preliminary study shows that the largest activations occur before QKV attention projection and DOWN feedforward projection (Figure~\ref{fig:appdx_actv}).
 When visualizing the sensitivity of the corresponding weight matrices, we find that the hidden dimensions where activation outliers emerge have high correlation to sensitive weight channels (left of Figure~\ref{fig:motiv}).
-However, even when outliers exist before Q and K projections, they can exhibit dominant OC sensitivity (Figure~\ref{fig:appdx_llama_wt}); thus, activation outliers does not necessarily dictate the overall sensitivity.
+However, even when outliers exist before Q and K projections, they can exhibit dominant OC sensitivity (Figure~\ref{fig:appdx_llama_wt}).
+Thus, activation outliers cause sensitive rows but does not necessarily dictate the overall sensitivity.

 Besides, when activation outliers do not exist, we observe that the weight matrix can have a mixture of sensitive IC and OC channels.
 Moreover, the dominant sensitivity dimension can actually switch across network depth, even if it is the same module (right of Figure~\ref{fig:motiv}).
 These observations motivate a weight quantization method that can \textit{adapt to different sensitivity scenarios}, which is largely conditioned by the existence of activation outliers.